 Proof.
 Fix an arbitrary orientation of G with out-degree at most one.
-Our aim is to choose colours for all edges of G in such a way that the colour of an edge uv, oriented from u to v, is different from the colour of the out-edge from v; call such a colouring nonrepetitive.
-Since each connected graph that is not a star contains either a path of length three or a triangle and since each orientation of the path of length three and of K_3 with out-degree at most one contains a directed path of length two, the colour classes of a nonrepetitive colouring are guaranteed to be star forests.
+If an edge uv, oriented from u to v, is coloured differently than the the colour of the out-edge from v (or if v has out-degree zero), we say that uv is nonrepetitive.
+Our aim is to find a nonrepetitive coloring for all of G, i.e., choose colours so that all edges are nonrepetitive.
+Since each connected graph that is not a star contains either a path of length three or a triangle and since each orientation of the path of length three and of $K_3$ with out-degree at most one contains a directed path of length two, the colour classes of a nonrepetitive colouring are guaranteed to be star forests.